SafiUllahAshfaq/interviews-learning/open-questions.md

 -   How this is different in ES5 and ES6?
 -   Convert ES6 code to ES5.
 -   TypeScript mn utility types kya hain?
--   What is the benefit of using promises? (converting synchronous code to asynchronous)
+-   What is the benefit of using promises? (converting asynchronous code to synchronous)
 -   Polymorphism in JavaScript?
 Method overloading vs Method overriding? (how to do in JS)
 -   OOP in javascript?
 -   OOP based vs Functional Programming?
 Which to use when and what type of system?